 Stockholders may submit their vote via the Internet, by telephone (following the instructions on the WHITE proxy card), or by completing, signing and dating the enclosed WHITE proxy card and returning it in the envelope provided as soon as possible so that the stockholder's shares will be represented at the annual meeting.
-If you attend the annual meeting, you may vote virtually even if you have previously returned your WHITE proxy card or voted via telephone or the Internet.
-Voting via the Internet or telephone will not limit your right to vote virtually at the annual meeting as stated above.
+If you attend the annual meeting, you may vote in person even if you have previously returned your WHITE proxy card or voted via telephone or the Internet.
+Voting via the Internet or telephone will not limit your right to vote in person at the annual meeting as stated above.
 Any proxy given pursuant to this solicitation may be revoked by the person giving it at any time before it is voted.
-Proxies may be revoked by (i) filing with the Secretary of the Company, before the taking of the vote at the annual meeting, a written notice of revocation bearing a later date than the proxy, (ii) duly completing a later-dated proxy relating to the same shares and delivering it to the Secretary of the Company before the taking of the vote at the annual meeting, or (iii) attending the annual meeting and voting virtually (although attendance at the annual meeting will not in and of itself constitute a revocation of a proxy).
+Proxies may be revoked by (i) filing with the Secretary of the Company, before the taking of the vote at the annual meeting, a written notice of revocation bearing a later date than the proxy, (ii) duly completing a later-dated proxy relating to the same shares and delivering it to the Secretary of the Company before the taking of the vote at the annual meeting, or (iii) attending the annual meeting and voting in person (although attendance at the annual meeting will not in and of itself constitute a revocation of a proxy).
 Any written notice of revocation or subsequent proxy should be sent before the taking of the vote at the annual meeting so as to be delivered to Virtusa Corporation, 132 Turnpike Road, Southborough, Massachusetts 01772, Attention: Secretary.

-The representation virtually or by proxy of a majority of the shares of the capital stock of the Company issued and outstanding and entitled to vote at the annual meeting is necessary to constitute a quorum for the transaction of business.
+The representation in person or by proxy of a majority of the shares of the capital stock of the Company issued and outstanding and entitled to vote at the annual meeting is necessary to constitute a quorum for the transaction of business.
 Votes withheld from any nominee, abstentions and broker "non-votes" are counted as present or represented for purposes of determining the presence or absence of a quorum for the annual meeting.
 A "non-vote" occurs when a nominee holding shares for a beneficial owner votes on one proposal but does not vote on another proposal because, with respect to such other proposal, the nominee does not have discretionary voting power and has not received instructions from the beneficial owner.
-Broker "non-votes" will not occur if the 2020 Annual Meeting of Stockholders is contested (see the foregoing discussion).
-It is currently anticipated that the 2020 Annual Meeting of Stockholders will be contested.
+It is anticipated that the 2020 Annual Meeting of Stockholders will be contested (see the foregoing discussion) as such broker "non-votes" may not occur.